April 6, 2026

 The companies that build SOPs early spend less time on documentation overall than companies that wait and have to reconstruct processes after a crisis.

 Not all processes need equal documentation.
 Prioritize by two criteria: revenue impact if the process breaks, and key person dependency.
-The three processes that consistently score highest on both:
+Which revenue processes should get SOPs first gives you the prioritization framework if you are not sure where to start.

 1. Lead Qualification and Handoff